 Bowy den Braber

-I am a postdoctoral fellow at the Department of Geosciences and Natural Resource Management, University of Copenhagen in Denmark.
+I was a postdoctoral fellow at the Department of Geosciences and Natural Resource Management, University of Copenhagen in Denmark, during the period 2020-2023.
+I am currently a postdoctoral fellow at University of Hohenheim.

 I have been trained as an animal ecologist, but I have gradually shifted my research interest to the intersection of environment and human wellbeing.
 My work is mostly quantitative and I use methods from a wide variety of disciplines including econometrics, geo-information, remote sensing, and machine learning.